harshdeep-05/Blockchain-Implementation/README.md

-# Blockchain
-A blockchain implementation that utilizes the proof of work concept and a few hashing algorithms from python's hashlib.
+implementation of blockhain in python using hashlib from python